-2023 HIV PREVENTION DRUG CHART This quick reference chart compares antiretroviral (ARV) options for the prevention of HIV, including adult dosing information.
+2024 HIV PREVENTION DRUG CHART This quick reference chart compares antiretroviral options for the prevention of HIV, including adult dosing information.
 Visit poz.com/drugchart-prevention for more info.
-(Pills not shown actual size) PRE-EXPOSURE PROPHYLAXIS (PrEP) PrEP is an antiretroviral medication taken by an HIV-negative person to reduce the risk of contracting HIV.
+(Pills not shown actual size) Pre-Exposure Prophylaxis (PrEP) PrEP is antiretroviral medication taken by a person who is HIV negative to reduce the risk of contracting HIV.
 The Food and Drug Administration has approved the following three regimens for PrEP: Nucleoside/Nucleotide Reverse Transcriptase Inhibitors (NRTIs, or nukes)

-TRUVADA tenofovir disoproxil fumarate + emtricitabine One tablet once a day.
+TRUVADA (tenofovir disoproxil fumarate + emtricitabine) One tablet once a day.
+For some people, taking PrEP "on demand" before and after sex may be an option.
 Each tablet contains 300 mg tenofovir disoproxil fumarate (TDF) + 200 mg emtricitabine.
-Approved for HIV-negative men, women and transgender individuals at risk for sexually acquired HIV.
+Approved for HIV-negative men, women and transgender individuals at risk for HIV.
 Generic version available.